Tuition and Fees

 It is anticipated that the Continuous Registration Fee will be increased in subsequent years.

 Other fees are subject to change without notice.
 For fees relating to registration and course enrollment, see Course Enrollment, under Academic Regulations.

 See Registration Status and Leaves of Absence, under Academic Regulations.

 Hospitalization fees are for single students.
 Rates are higher for students needing dependent coverage.
 Hospitalization/Specialty Coverage includes prescription coverage.

 Appointment to a University post does not exempt a student from registration and payment of other fees.
 Full-time (and certain part-time) Yale managerial and professional employees and their spouses, postdoctoral appointees and their spouses, as well as the spouses of Yale faculty, are eligible for a tuition reduction in the DSR and master’s programs.
 They should consult Human Resources for details.
-Postdoctoral appointees (whose appointment is at least half-time) may only receive tuition benefits if the classes taken are consistent with their educational training.
+Postdoctoral appointees (whose appointments are at least half-time) may only receive tuition benefits if the classes taken are consistent with their educational training.
 With the permission of the instructor, full-time faculty members and their spouses, emeritus faculty and their spouses, postdoctoral appointees and their spouses, and University employees may audit courses without charge.
-The audited courses are not recorded on Graduate School transcripts.
-Classes audited by postdoctoral appointees should be consistent with the appointees’ training objectives, and appointees should discuss their plans with their mentors to ensure that the course work does not interfere with research activities.
+Audited courses are not recorded on Graduate School transcripts.
+Classes audited by postdoctoral appointees should be consistent with the appointees’ training objectives, and appointees should discuss their plans with their mentors to ensure that the course work does not interfere with their research activities.

 Candidates for degrees in the Graduate School, nondegree students paying full tuition, and spouses of full-time candidates for degrees in the Graduate School may audit courses without charge provided that they have received the approval of the course instructor.